tudat-team/tudat-space/docs/source/index_getting_started.rst

 Getting Started
 ******************************

-This section contains all the information for new users, including how to install tudatpy and some examples.
+This section contains all the information for new users, including a quickstart guide, how to install tudatpy and primers on some coding tools.

 .. toctree::
+   :hidden:

    /_src_getting_started/quickstart
    /_src_getting_started/installation